tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/数据管理/清单_intl_en.md

 // Indicate whether to include object versions in the inventory:
 // If set to All, all object versions are included in the inventory,
 // with additional fields VersionId, IsLatest, and DeleteMarker
-// If set to Current, no object versions are not included in the inventory putBucketInventoryRequest.setIncludedObjectVersions(InventoryConfiguration
+// If set to Current, object versions are not included in the inventory putBucketInventoryRequest.setIncludedObjectVersions(InventoryConfiguration
         .IncludedObjectVersions.ALL);
 // Backup frequency